 Can private schools design their own diplomas?
-Here’s what Indiana law allows.
+Here’s what Indiana law allows

 This story was originally published by Chalkbeat.
 Sign up for their newsletters at ckbe.at/newsletters.